25 Types Of Famous Turkish Kebabs You Have To Try

 You’ll see sis kebab a lot, particularly in tourist resorts.
 It’s a simple yet delicious meal of chicken skewers marinated in olive oil, lemon juice, garlic, and paprika powder before being grilled until juicy and tender.

-Again, it’s served with rice and vegetables, but in most tourist restaurants, there will be chips too.
+Again, it’s served with rice and vegetables, but in most tourist restaurants, it will also be served with chips.

-This kebab consists of meatballs made from ground beef mixed with onions and spices, wrapped inside thin slices of eggplant before being baked to perfection.
+This kebab consists of ground beef meatballs mixed with onions and spices, wrapped inside thin slices of eggplant, and baked to perfection.

 16. Çöp Şiş (Lamb Intestine Skewers)